More About Tony Cai

 For fundamental and wide-ranging contributions to the mathematics, theory and methods of statistics, including the theory and application of wavelets, block thresholding in wavelet regression, optimality theory, adaptation in nonparametric function estimation, confidence intervals in small samples, and methods for false discovery rate control; for applications to chemical identification, medical imaging and microarray data analysis; and for outstanding contributions to the statistical profession through extensive editorial work and mentorship of students.

-Tony Cai has served on a number of national and international committees, including IMS Committee to Select Editors (2000 - 2003), IMS Committee on Nominations (2008 - 2009), IMS Committee on Special Lectures (2008 - 2010), COPSS Presidents' Award Committee (2009 - 2012), Review Panels of the National Science Foundation, Program Chair for the 2007 IMS Annual Meeting, and Co-Chair of the Scientific Committee for the 2009 IMS-China International Conference.
-He is also a director of the Board of International Chinese Statistical Association (2009 - 2011).
-A more complete list of his professional services can be found here.
+Tony Cai is a council member of the IMS and a board member of the Institute for Mathematical and Statistical Innovation (IMSI).
+He was the president of the International Chinese Statistical Association in 2017 and has served on a number of national and international committees, including IMS Committee to Select Editors (2000 - 2003), IMS Committee on Nominations (2008 - 2009), IMS Committee on Special Lectures (2008 - 2010), COPSS Presidents' Award Committee (2009 - 2012, 2014), Publication Committee of the Bernoulli Society (2011-2014), Program Chair for the 2007 & 2017 IMS Annual Meeting, and Co-Chair of the Scientific Committee for the 2009 IMS-China International Conference.
+He was also a director of the Board of International Chinese Statistical Association (2009 - 2011).

-His current research interests include high dimensional statistical inference, large-scale multiple testing, nonparametric function estimation, functional data analysis, inference for discrete distributions, and statistical decision theory.
-He is also interested in applications to compressed sensing, chemical identification, medical imaging and microarray data analysis.
+His current research interests include high dimensional statistical inference, statistical machine learning, large-scale multiple testing, nonparametric function estimation, functional data analysis, inference for discrete distributions, and statistical decision theory.
+He is also interested in applications to compressed sensing, chemical identification, medical imaging and genomics.
 His research has been supported by the National Science Foundation since 2000 through a number of research grants.
-You can read and download his papers and publications here.
+His papers and publications are available here.

 Back to Tony Cai's Homepage